 SCROOGE: I wish to be left alone.
+Since you ask me what I wish, Gentlemen, that is my answer.
 I don't make merry myself at Christmas, and I can't afford to make idle people merry.
 I am taxed for the institutions I have mentioned, and they cost enough.
 Those who are badly off must go there.